x86cpu/hubitat-abode/README.md

 * Multi-Factor Authentication is supported. *You are using MFA for your home security, aren't you?* **Aren't you?**
   You'll have to supply the MFA code when saving preferences for a successful connection if MFA is enabled.
+  You can supply MFA seed now and it will use that for unattended logins.

 ## Known limitations